 With the pandemic re-shaping the way we live and work, we have to manage our environmental footprint differently.
 Our people have a huge role to play.

 In response to COVID-19, we launched our Sustainability at Home campaign, to support our people in driving positive environmental action from home.
-The campaign – which has been shortlisted for a 2021 Business Green Leaders Award and a Global Good Award - saw us host a series of sustainability-focused webinars, covering topics such as the future of climate – looking at money, travel, waste and diet – and the role of bees as a pollinator within the global ecosystem.
+The campaign – which was highly commended at the 2021 Business Green Leaders Awards and awarded Silver at the 2021 Global Good Awards – saw us host the Live Savvy Championship and a series of sustainability-focused webinars, covering topics such as the future of climate – looking at money, travel, waste and diet – and the role of bees as a pollinator within the global ecosystem.

-We also launched our Live Savvy Championship, in collaboration with environmental behaviour change charity Hubbub, which saw 260 Partners and colleagues take practical action to live more sustainably.
+In collaboration with environmental behaviour change charity Hubbub, the Live Savvy Championship saw 260 Partners and colleagues take practical action to live more sustainably.
 From making their food go further to getting creative with plant pots, they've been able to save water, reduce carbon emissions and limit food miles too.

 Examples of our Live Savvy Championship impact:

 Earlier this year we launched HomeHQ – a research project aimed at helping us better understand what our people care about most, and the barriers they face in creating a positive environmental impact.
 Almost 500 of our people, from graduates to Partners, shared their insights with us, and we are using these insights to shape how engage with our colleagues on environmental issues going forward.